[Full Guide] What are the different types of marine batteries?

 100% depth of discharge

-DOD is an important consideration for battery users as it affects the performance and lifespan of a battery.In general, deeper discharge levels can lead to increased battery wear and shorten its overall lifespan.
-Batteries regularly discharged to a higher DOD may have a shorter lifespan than batteries discharged to a lower DOD.
+DOD is an important consideration for battery users, as it affects the performance and lifespan of a battery.In general, deeper discharge depths can lead to increased battery wear and shorten its overall lifespan.
+Batteries that are regularly discharged to a higher DOD may have a shorter lifespan than batteries that are discharged to a lower DOD.

 Unlike lead-acid batteries, lithium batteries can be discharged to less than 50%.
-Power Queen's LiFePO4 batteries have a depth of discharge (DOD) of up to 100% without damage.
+Power Queen's LiFePO4 batteries have a depth of discharge (DOD) of up to 100% without being damaged.

-This gives you more flexibility in using the battery capacity without having to worry about possible damage.
+This gives you more flexibility in using the battery capacity without having to worry about potential damage.

 10-year lifespan

-Lead-acid batteries typically last 3 to 5 years under normal use.
-However, their lifespan can be significantly reduced if they are frequently deeply discharged or exposed to harsh conditions.
-Gel batteries may have a slightly longer lifespan than lead-acid batteries.
+Lead-acid batteries typically last 3 to 5 years under normal usage conditions.
+However, their lifespan can be significantly reduced if they are frequently deep-discharged or exposed to harsh conditions.
+Gel batteries may have a slightly longer lifespan compared to lead-acid batteries.

-On the other hand, LiFePO4 Batteries With a life cycle of 4000-15000, they have a service life of approximately 10 years or more with proper care and maintenance.
+On the other hand, LiFePO4 Batteries With a lifespan of 4000-15000 cycles, these batteries, with proper care and maintenance, have a service life of approximately 10 years or more.
 They are designed to handle a greater number of charge and discharge cycles without significantly affecting their capacity.
 This makes them more durable and suitable for applications requiring frequent cycling, such as deep-cycle marine battery applications.

 Power Queen Lithium-Batterien halten bis zu doppelt so lange wie herkömmliche Blei-Säure-Batterien